devprashant9/90Days/README.md

 ✔️ Figure Out `Brute Force` Approach.<br/>
 ✔️ Optimize it For a `Better` Approach if Any Available.<br/>
 ✔️ Solve Using `Optimal` Approach.<br/>

 ---

+### Backtracking and Greedy | [01-04-25] To [07-04-25]

+This is my daily to do for the next 7 days:

+✅ 4 Hours Backtracking in Morning
+✅ 1 Hour GFG 160 Challenge (2 Questions)
+✅ 4 Hours Greedy Approach in Evening

+`Backtracking` is very much confusing me but I will try my best to complete it in within 7 days with all types of questions.
+Along with that I will be doing `Greedy Approach` which according to me is easy if the problem is well understood.

+Apart from these I have enrolled in `GFG 160` challenge which which will help me to explore different types of interview curated questions and it will help me to gain momentum in my end goal.

+---